The Kolmogorov-Zakharov Model for Optical Fiber Communication

 To connect the KZ and GN models, we wrote the modified kinetic equation and the KZ spectrum \eqref{eq:wtpsd} in terms of the same kernel $H_{lmnk}$ that appears in the GN model.
 As a result, from \eqref{eq:wtpsd} it can be readily seen that

 where

-in which we used the symmetries \eqref{eq:symmetries}.
-That is to say, the KZ PSD modifies the GN PSD by subtracting a term from it.
+That is to say, the KZ PSD modifies the GN PSD by subtracting $\Delta S_k$ from it.
 That makes the KZ PSD at any order $n$ in perturbation expansion as accurate as GN PSD at order $n+1$.
 The improvement might be small in current systems operating near the pseudo-linear regime, however, as the signal amplitude is increased the GN PSD rapidly diverges from the true PSD.

-The KZ model is energy-preserving unlike the GN model.
+The KZ PSD is energy-preserving unlike the GN PSD.
 Perturbation expansion in signal breaks the structure of the NLS equation, so that some important features of the exact equation can be lost.
 For example, the average signal power according to the GN PSD is

 It is seen that the signal power is not preserved (see also Fig. \ref{fig:q-pert}(b)).
 This is because, at any order in perturbation, ignoring the energy of the higher-order terms breaks energy conservation.